port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/number.md

 # Number

-Number is a primitive data type used to save numeric data
+Number is a primitive data type used to save numeric data.

 ## 💡 Common number usage